TLX542/limbus_auto_play/readme.md

 ## Troubleshooting

 **Script not detecting the button:**
-- **Ensure the game is running at high resolution** - Low resolution settings can cause pixel color variations that prevent detection
-- Ensure the winrate is present in your screen's bottom-right corner
-- Check that the Win Rate button is visible and not obscured
+- Ensure the Win Rate button is visible and not obscured
 - Try adjusting the `TOLERANCE` value in `settings.ini` if colors don't match exactly
 - Verify the `TARGET_COLOR` and `SECONDARY_COLOR` RGB values in `settings.ini`
-- Consider increasing the game's resolution or display scale for better pixel accuracy
+- Check that the `CHECK_ROW_PERCENTAGE` value is appropriate for your game's UI layout
+- Ensure the game window is positioned with the Win Rate button in the bottom-right area of your screen

 **Resolution-related issues:**
-- If detection is inconsistent, try increasing your display resolution
-- Ensure the game is not running in a very low resolution mode
-- Some scaling settings may affect pixel color accuracy
+- The script now automatically adapts to any resolution, but if you're having issues:
+- Verify that the game's Win Rate button appears at approximately 74.17% from the top of your screen
+- If the button appears at a different vertical position, adjust `CHECK_ROW_PERCENTAGE` in `settings.ini`
-- Try running the game in windowed mode at a higher resolution
+- Try running the game in windowed mode for better detection consistency

 **Settings.ini errors:**
 - Ensure `settings.ini` is in the same folder as `winrate.py`
 - Check that all values are properly formatted (no extra spaces, correct case for true/false)
 - RGB values must be between 0-255
+- `CHECK_ROW_PERCENTAGE` should be a decimal number (e.g., 74.17, not 74.17%)
 - If the file is corrupted, download a fresh copy from the releases

 **Alt+Tab not working:**